Codeception/Codeception/docs/modules/ZF1.md

 Currently this module is a bit *alpha* as I have a little bit experience with ZF.
 Thus, contributions are welcome.

 It assumes, you have standard structure with __APPLICATION_PATH__ set to './application' and LIBRARY_PATH set to './library'.
-If it's not redefine this constants in bootstrap file of your suite.
+If it's not then set the appropriate path in the Config.

 ## Status